Edward Hungerford (author): Railroad exhibitions

 In 1925, Hungerford approached Daniel Willard, the president of the Baltimore and Ohio Railroad, and offered to write a history of the company, which was shortly to reach its centenary.
 Willard not only took up the suggestion, but also hired Hungerford to be the B&O's centennial director.
 Hungerford had seen a railroad celebration in England and created an extravagant exhibition at a park outside Baltimore.
 The "Fair of the Iron Horse" opened on February 28, 1927, including displays and a two-hour play, Pageant of The Iron Horse.
 It drew crowds averaging 50,000 a day.
-"His success in Baltimore became his chief calling card," He created five more transportation pageants during the 1930s including the Rochester Centennial of 1934, the Parade of the Years Pageant in 1936 in Cleveland; and lastly "Railroads on Parade".
+"His success in Baltimore became his chief calling card," He created five more transportation pageants during the 1930s including the Rochester Centennial of 1934, the Parade of the Years Pageant in 1936 in Cleveland; and lastly "Railroads on Parade" at the 1939 New York World's Fair.
 The railroad display at the fair, which lasted until 1940, presented steam, electric and diesel engines brought from Canada, England and Italy.
 The attraction drew 2.6 million visitors during its two-year run.

 Travel

 Hungerford traveled annually more than 75,000 rail miles "just for the fun of it" and he calculated that over the years he had ridden more than 1.5 million miles on rails.
 He traveled occasionally to Europe and was in Italy in 1928 when he was received by Benito Mussolini.

 Hungerford continued to ride the rails, and while traveling in California in spring 1948 he was taken ill with an infection.
 His condition deteriorated on his train ride back to New York, where he was admitted to a hospital.
-He died at his home in New York City at the age of 72.
+He died at his home in New York City at the age of 72 just nine days after his last transportation pageant, “Wheels A-Rolling”, opened at the Chicago Railroad Fair.